This post is part of the complete Guide on Python for SEO

-SEO automation with Python is a very popular topic right now.
-The easiest way you automate SEO with Python is by using crontab (cron) on Mac or Task Scheduler on Windows.
+The simplest way to do automation with Python is by using crontab (cron) on Mac or Task Scheduler on Windows.
 In this guide, you will learn how to use crontab run your Python scripts automatically.

 What are Cron and Crontab?